B-Nishant/demodjango/readme.md

     git clone https://github.com/Nishu-B/demodjango.git

-To run project go to the root directory, That is where "Demodjango" is donloaded and run following command
+To run project go to the root directory, That is where "Demodjango" is downloaded and run following command

 ../demodjango/gentelella> python manage.py runserver